Analysis: China needs Western help for nuclear export ambitions

 CNNC has teamed up with U.S.-based Westinghouse, owned by Japan’s Toshiba, which will see the world’s first AP1000 reactor model go into operation in China next year.

-China signed an agreement with Westinghouse to localize key technologies from the U.S.-based firm’s AP1000 reactor design, which will form the core of China’s “localized” ACP1000 reactor, expected to make its overseas debut in Pakistan.
+China has signed an agreement with Westinghouse to localize key technologies from the U.S.-based firm’s AP1000 reactor design.
+Meanwhile, China’s own “localized” ACP1000 reactor is expected to make its overseas debut in Pakistan.

 For other projects Chinese firms will depend on foreign partners to ensure supply chains meet standards in developed markets.